climate-modelling/climate-modelling.github.io/projects/_posts/2025-10-01-speedyweatherGPU.md

   - OPEN
 ---

-# [OPEN] Fast yet flexible: Atmospheric modelling and high-perfomance computing on the GPU
+# Fast yet flexible: Atmospheric modelling and high-perfomance computing on the GPU

 Atmospheric general circulation models form the backbone of Earth-system models, simulating the fastest processes in the climate system that most heavily impact humans and nature.
 They represent wind, pressure, temperature, humidity, and many atmospheric processes